raphaelsom/BrightnessAndContrast/README.md

 - `-B[<runs>]`
   Perform benchmark test.
 If `<runs>` is given: measure average over `<runs>` runs.
-  Default: `%u` runs
+  Default: 5000 runs

 - `--csv`
   Benchmark all implementations (impl. given via `-V` is ignored) and write result to CSV file
-  Each implementation is benchmarked `%u` times with an increasing image size, each time over a given number of runs
+  Each implementation is benchmarked 7 times with an increasing image size, each time over a given number of runs
   (can be specified via `-B`, else the default setting is used).
-  The result of `%s` is written to the output file.
+  The result of C SISD with sqrt_ieee is written to the output file.
   Number of pixels starts with `(input image size / 2^6)` and is doubled on each benchmark.

 - `--test`